BMG-Esports/stats-api-docs/src/pages/post/player/teammate.md

 ### Query Parameters

 - **SmashId** - *Integer*
     - Required.
-The Start.gg ID of the player.
+The SmashId ID of the player.

 - **isOfficial** - *Boolean*
-    - False includes community tournaments, true excludes them.
+    - Optional.
+False includes community tournaments, true excludes them.

 - **MaxResults** - *Integer*
-    - Limits the results to the specified number.
+    - Optional.
+Limits the results to the specified number.

 - **NextToken** - *String*
-    - A string specifiying the next page of results.
+    - Optional.
+A string specifiying the next page of results.

 ## Response